How to Lose Weight like a Web Designer.

 How much am I eating?

 Let’s be honest, you probably eat like crap.
-If you didn’t, you wouldn’t need this blog post.2 So now, you need to figure out what the damage is by tracking how many calories you consume in a day.
+If you didn’t, you wouldn’t need this blog post. ((That, or you have the metabolism of a hummingbird.))
+So now, you need to figure out what the damage is by tracking how many calories you consume in a day.
 Thankfully, this is a pretty precise operation because every consumable food product in America is labeled with nutritional content.
 Carry a notebook with you for a week and write down everything you eat, and how much.
 At the end of each day, count up your calories.
 Even better, if you have an iPhone—and if you’re reading this blog, you probably do—there’s an app for that.
 I use Tap & Track, a terrible name for what is otherwise a fantastic app.
 It comes preloaded with a database of over 100,000 food items, from generic household staples to restaurant-specific dishes.
 It’s now part of my lifestyle; whenever I eat anything, I enter it into the app (Tap & Track also tracks your calories burned from exercise…more on that later).

 Once you start tracking your food intake, you’ll be shocked at how mindlessly you’ll toss down something packing hundreds of calories.
 A handful of peanuts?
 200 calories.
 A Snickers from the vending machine?
 270 calories.
 Fries and a Coke from the drive-thru?
 600 calories.
 All those calories have to go somewhere, and they typically end up in the back pockets of your size 38 jeans.

 You sold me.
 Let’s start losing some weight.